mikirosario/libasm/readme.md

 		pop rbx				; Let's get the syscall return value back, into rbx ; this time.

-		mov [eax], ebx		; As I understand, errno is a 32 bit int, so I'll ; pass it as such.
+		mov [rax], ebx		; As I understand, errno is a 32 bit int, so I'll ; pass the errno value as such.
+Note, even though ; errno is a 32 bit int, its pointer is still a 64 ; bit pointer, natch. ;)

 	reterror:
-		mov rax, -1			; Now we just return -1 to unhelpfully indicate an ; error.
-Go look at errno if you want more info. :p
+		mov rax, -1			; Now we just return -1 to unhelpfully indicate an ; error to the user.
+Go look at errno or use perror ; if you want more info, pitiful user.
+Mwahahaha. :p

 		ret					; Bye!